When sales tax exemption is the exception — Wacky Tax Wednesday

-Why anyone would want to provide construction services is beyond me, and I’m a big fan of home renovation projects.
 Construction management is one of the most stressful jobs around.
-So why would a retailer opt to identify as a construction contractor?
+So why would a retailer opt to be treated as a construction contractor rather than a retailer?

 Because of sales tax, of course.

 Proving a sales tax exemption is a “very heavy burden”